kailashvyas/flask-rest-api/README.md

 **How to use your solution?**

-I have provided api documentation regarding rest routes above and provided examples.
+- I have provided api documentation regarding rest routes above and provided examples.
-For production I would add a caching layer like varnish in front of api for GET requests.
+- For production I would add a caching layer like varnish in front of api for GET requests.
 POST requests will remain uncached

 **Your reasons for your choice of web application framework?**

-I considered using Laravel, Lumen or Symfony but choose Flask.
+- I considered using Laravel, Lumen or Symfony but choose Flask.
 Since we  want to avoid using database I ended using Flask microframework on python.
-I used Pandas Python library as it is very good for processing CSV file the preferred source of the application
+- I used Pandas Python library as it is very good for processing CSV file the preferred source of the application

 **Explain how your solution would cater for different API consumers that require different recipe data e.g. a mobile app and the front-end of a website**

-For frontend website I would set limit to 10 to get 10 records at a time.
+- For Frontend website I would set limit to 10 to get 10 records at a time.
-For mobile application I would use limit to 5 to reduce no of records at a time.
+- For Mobile application I would use limit to 5 to reduce no of records at a time.
 Also I would add fields parameter to limit fields required.
-See example for details
-For example for getting recipes I can pass just id and title to  http://localhost:5000/gousto/api/v1.0/recipes/cuisine/british?offset=0&limit=5&fields=id,title if we don't need any other fields
+- For example for getting recipes I can pass just id and title to  http://localhost:5000/gousto/api/v1.0/recipes/cuisine/british?offset=0&limit=5&fields=id,title if we don't need any other fields
+- We can also add field filtering while getting row https://salty-bastion-31857.herokuapp.com/gousto/api/v1.0/recipes/1?fields=id,title
-This would reduce bandwidth consumption on mobile.
+- This would reduce bandwidth consumption on mobile.

 **Anything else you think is relevant to your solution?**